IBMPredictiveAnalytics/Read_JSON_File/README.md

 ###Read an array of JSON objects into a SPSS Modeler Table.

 This SPSS Modeler ‘source’ node allows you to import data from a JSON array.
 This node parses the data from a JSON file and puts it in a table that can be used in SPSS
 The array is expanded to fit in a SPSS table.
-See Example for more information.
+See Example for more information

 ![Map](https://raw.githubusercontent.com/IBMPredictiveAnalytics/Read-JSON-File/master/Screenshot/Illustration1_UserInput.png)